2017-2019 North Atlantic Right Whale Unusual Mortality Event

 Causes of the North Atlantic Right Whale UME

-Full necropsy examinations have been conducted on 13 of the 20 whales and final results from the examinations are pending.
-Necropsy results from seven of the Canadian whales can be found online.
+Full necropsy examinations have been conducted on 15 of the 26 whales and final results from the examinations are pending.
+Necropsy results from seven of the Canadian whales from 2017 can be found online.

 As part of the UME investigation process, NOAA assembled an independent team of scientist to coordinate with the Working Group on Marine Mammal Unusual Mortality Events to review the data collected, sample stranded whales, and determine the next steps for the investigation.
 We are continuing to investigate these mortalities but preliminary findings support human interactions, specifically vessel strikes or rope entanglements, as the cause of death for the majority of the whales.